openmpf/openmpf-docker/SWARM.md

 ```

 The [docker-compose file
-schema](https://docs.docker.com/compose/compose-file/#deploy) offers many was to
+schema](https://docs.docker.com/compose/compose-file/#deploy) offers many ways
-configure how services are deployed.
-Among others, you may be also interested in
+to configure how services are deployed.
+Among others, you may be also
-[resource limits and
+interested in [resource limits and
 reservations](https://docs.docker.com/compose/compose-file/#resources).

 ### Deploy the Stack to the Swarm